 Prognosis varies depending on the type of MND and the age of onset.
 Some MNDs, such as PLS or Kennedy’s disease, are not fatal and progress slowly.
 People with SMA may appear to be stable for long periods, but improvement should not be expected.
 Some MNDs, such as ALS and some forms of SMA, are fatal.

 The NINDS supports a broad range of research aimed at discovering the cause of MNDs, finding better treatments, and, ultimately, preventing and curing the disorders.
-Various MND animal models (animals that have been manipulated to mimic the disease in humans) are being used to study disease pathology and identify chemical and molecular processes involved in cellular degeneration.
+Various animal and cellular models are being used to study disease pathology and identify chemical and molecular processes involved with MNDs.
+Research is focused on creating new and better medicines, developing potential treatments with stem cells, and identifying genetic mutations and other factors that may influence the development of these diseases.

-Clinical trials are testing whether different drugs or interventions are safe and effective in slowing the progression of MNDs in patient volunteers.
+Researchers are testing whether different drugs, agents, or interventions are safe and effective in slowing the progression of MNDs.

-Other compounds, including minocycline, coenzyme Q10, and lithium, have been tested and found ineffective in treating motor neuron diseases.
+Other compounds and medications, including minocycline, ceftriaxone, dexpramipexole, coenzyme Q10, and lithium, have been tested but were not effective in treating MNDs.

 For more information on neurological disorders or research programs funded by the National Institute of Neurological Disorders and Stroke, contact the Institute's Brain Resources and Information Network (BRAIN) at: